jeremy-ward/RestUp/README.md

     email: String,
   });

-  //==expose client model for use throughout application module.exports={
+  //==expose model for use throughout application module.exports={
     name : 'example', //name should match the string you pass into mongoose.model below
     model: mongoose.model("example", exampleSchema)